Ivanovic1111/SeleniumRadionica/workshop2/Selenium.md

 **Task 2: Write test to verify that Name of restaurant is mandatory**

-    Scenario:  Add a new restaurant check name is mandatory Given user is logged into application for Restaurant story And user is on Restaurant page
+Steps:

+1. Open browser and log into the application using method from LoginPage
+2. Click on Restaurant link
+3. Fill all mandatory fields (except name field) to create new restaurant
+4. Click on Add button
-    When user populates all new restaurant details except name field Then the name field is required message is displayed When user clicks Logs Off in Restaurant scenario Then user is logged off successfully from Restaurant scenario
+5. Assert the name field is required message is displayed
+6. Log off from Restaurant
+7. Assert user is logged off from Restaurant

 ## Introduce ValidationHelper ##